Providing Californians with Equitable Access to Electric Vehicles — An Application to the Southern California region

 UC Campus(es): UC Irvine

-Problem Statement: Electric vehicles (EV) have the potential to reshape transportation by significantly reducing carbon emissions for a cleaner environment and addressing climate change.
-Nevertheless, there are significant hurdles to the widespread adoption of electric vehicles in the U.S. ranging from the high cost of EVs to the inequitable placement of EV charging stations.
-Limited access to clean transportation alternatives has environmental justice and equity implications, as more travel with internal combustion engine vehicles contributes to local air pollution and adverse health outcomes.
-A deeper understanding of the underlying social, economic, and demographic factors which may lead to disparities in charger placements is necessary to mitigate accessibility issues and improve EV usage among people of all ages and abilities.
+Problem Statement: There are significant hurdles to the widespread adoption of electric vehicles (EVs) in the United States ranging from the high cost of EVs to the inequitable placement of EV charging stations (EVCS).
+A deeper understanding of the underlying complex interactions of social, economic, and demographic factors which may lead to such emerging disparities in EVCS placements is necessary to mitigate accessibility issues and improve EV usage among people of all ages and abilities.

 Status: In Progress